nicwest/homebrewed/subclasses/warlock/ink-witch.md

 specific shade and seal it into your flesh (see the list at the bottom of this subclass).

-As an action on your turn you may release a shade from the shadow plane, the ink in your skin dissolves and the shade materialises 5ft in front of you.
+As an action on your turn you may release a tattooed shade from the shadow plane, the ink in your skin dissolves and the shade materialises 5ft in front of you.
 While you have a shade active, your movement speed is reduced by half, and you must maintain your concentration on controlling it.
 The summoned creature will not move more 120 feet away from your body.
 If you lose concentration the shade and it's image return to your skin.

 The shade once summoned shares your initiative and uses your spell modifier for its AC, attacks, saving throws and ability checks.
 When first bound to